-- 1. Write shorter sentences. ("Hemingway knew what he was doing.") - 2.
-Use the active-not passive-voice. ("I read the book," not "The book was read by me.") - 3.
-Look for and eliminate split infinitives. ("I want to quickly read the book.") - 4.
-Look for and eliminate dangling participles. ("I read the book, sitting in the chair.") - 5.
-Never, ever use "like" as an adverb or adjective. ("I was like reading when he came.") - 6.
-Don't end a sentence with a preposition. ("I was reading a book I knew she was aware of.") - 7.
-Use spell check, then read for sense, then use spell check again. - 8.
-Read your essay aloud in front of a mirror to make sure it flows smoothly.
-This will also help with your speaking in class. - 9.
-The hardest part of writing is getting your thoughts from your head to the paper the first time.
+1. Write shorter sentences. ("Hemingway knew what he was doing.")

+2. Use the active-not passive-voice. ("I read the book," not "The book was read by me.")

+3. Look for and eliminate split infinitives. ("I want to quickly read the book.")

+4. Look for and eliminate dangling participles. ("I read the book, sitting in the chair.")

+5. Never, ever use "like" as an adverb or adjective. ("I was like reading when he came.)

+6. Don't end a sentence with a preposition. ("I was reading a book I knew she was aware of.")

+7. Use spell check, then read for sense, then use spell check again.

+8. Read your essay aloud in front of a mirror to make sure it flows smoothly.
+This will also help with your speaking in class.

+9. The hardest part of writing is getting your thoughts from your head to the paper the first time.
 But that is not the end of the process.
 Once you have gotten your thoughts down on paper, let them go "cold" and come back and polish your essay again.
 And again.
 And again.
-Rewriting is the key to good writing.
+Re-writing is the key to good writing.
+See below if you have any doubts.

-- 10. Always use 16 point font for this course.
-Times New Roman is the preferred script as well. - 11.
-Always leave a double space after any period. - 12.
-Always double space your paper and write only on one side so that the professor has room for his comments.
+10. Always use 16 point font for this course.
+Times New Roman is the preferred script as well.

+11. Always leave a double space after any period.

+12. Always double space your paper and write only on one side so that the professor has room for his comments.

 Note: 90% of Maine is covered by trees so do not stress about using its low grade pasture pines for paper pulp.
 Think of pasture pines as weeds.
+Most true Mainers do.

-- 13. Always, always use spell check before you turn in your paper.
-Not using spell check before turning in your paper conveys the strongest sense of disrespect for yourself and your professor. - 14.
-In addition to using spell check, always read over carefully after you have used spell check because spell check can confuse words which are spelled correctly but which are not appropriate in a given context.
-For example, the use of "bear" for "bare" or "there" for "their." - 15.
-Also, it is always a good idea to read your paper out loud to yourself in front of a mirror.
+13. Since many of you skipped #7, let me repeat: Always, always use spell check before you turn in your paper.
+Not using spell check before turning in your paper conveys the strongest sense of disrespect for yourself and your professor.

+14. In addition to using spell check, always read over carefully after you have used spell check because spell check can confuse words which are spelled correctly but which are not appropriate in a given context.
+For example, the use of "bear" for "bare" or "there" for "their."

+15. Also, it is always a good idea to read your paper out loud to yourself in front of a mirror.
 If the words flow in this context, the professor will find it a smoothly written piece of work.
 If the narrative seems disjoined, confusing or confused, rewrite.
-Rewriting is the key to good writing. - 16.
-Turn in two copies of every report so that we may keep one for the government department files (yes, believe it or not, some students have been known re-gift papers from previous years), and return one with comments.
+Re-writing is the key to good writing.

+16. Turn in two copies of every report so that we may keep one for the government department files (yes, believe it or not, some students have been known re-gift papers from previous years), and return one with comments.